 You have successfully added the Education entity and created a reference to the Employee entity.
 Your model now contains all the entities that you need.

-In the next step, you will get even more fun by defining the user experience for your application.
+Next, you will design the user experience for your application.
 You will learn how to add forms, collections, and more.

 Semarchy xDM uses Material Design as the design language for defining a business user interface.
 The user interface uses multiple application components that you will define in the next sections.